raremonopole/metonic/README.md

 **Required Arguments**:

   -n MOON_NAME, --moon_name MOON_NAME
                         Name of the moon whose metonic cycle you want to investigate.
-Use its most commonly referred name e.g Ganymede and not J3 or Jupiter III.
+Use its most commonly referred name e.g. Ganymede and not J3 or Jupiter III.
 Full list of supported moons can be found in satellites.json.
 Use 'Moon' for Earth's moon.

 **Optional Arguments**(defaults will be substituted):